• What is Copywriting?

 Wow, kind of a lot, right?
 What kind of crazy, high-tech system is going to let you track all of this?

-Open yourself up an Excel document.
+Open yourself up an Excel document or Google Sheet.

 Really: an excel document is all you need to track your invoices effectively.
 (Well, with one caveat—more on that in a sec.